LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 LSU vs. Michigan Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's contest between the LSU Lady Tigers (29-2) and the Michigan Wolverines (23-9) at Pete Maravich Assembly Center is expected to be a one-sided matchup, as our computer prediction projects a final score of 75-64 and heavily favors LSU to take home the win.
-Game time is at 7:30 PM ET on March 19.
+Sunday's contest that pits the LSU Lady Tigers (29-2) against the Michigan Wolverines (23-9) at Pete Maravich Assembly Center has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 75-64 in favor of LSU, who is heavily favored by our model.
+Tipoff is at 7:30 PM ET on March 19.

-The Lady Tigers came out on top in their most recent outing 73-50 against Hawaii on Friday.
+Their last time out, the Lady Tigers won on Friday 73-50 against Hawaii.

 LSU vs. Michigan Game Info